QuaSi-Software/Documentation/docs/gensim_user_manual.md

 ![selection of the method for geometry generation in the Excel® GUI](fig/231023_selection_method.png)

-Basically, in *EnergyPlus®*, the geometrical model of a building is represented by its external dimensions without any component thicknesses or volumes (e.g. wall or ceiling thicknesses).
+Basically, in *EnergyPlus™*, the geometrical model of a building is represented by its external dimensions without any component thicknesses or volumes (e.g. wall or ceiling thicknesses).
 As a result, the entire gross floor area (GFA) or gross room volume (GRV) is simulated as the volume to be conditioned.
 The inaccuracy resulting from this simplification is negligible given the low level of model detail.
 The user-defined net floor area (NFA) (or rather the ratio GFA/NFA, see below) is later used to convert the simulation results to area-specific quantities related to the NFA.
 This means that the absolute results of the simulation are related to a typical NFA corresponding to the simulated GFA.

 #### 2.2.1 Generic building model